-This competitive fellowship offers the opportunity to train with the center’s nationally renowned faculty and staff who lead several, premier Clinical Ethics Consultation Services at adult, pediatric, private, and public hospital systems in the Texas Medical Center.
+This competitive two-year fellowship offers the opportunity to train with the center’s nationally renowned faculty and staff who lead premier Clinical Ethics Consultation Services at adult, private, and public hospital systems in the Texas Medical Center.
 In addition, the center’s faculty are heavily involved in national clinical ethics initiatives and training; scholarly research and publication in clinical ethics; and serve in national leadership positions in clinical ethics.

-Applications for this two-year fellowship will be considered from professionals with a post-graduate degree in bioethics, medicine, nursing, religious studies, law, and other related fields.
+Applications for this fellowship will be considered from professionals with a post-graduate degree in bioethics, medicine, nursing, religious studies, law, and other related fields.
 This fellowship offers a competitive stipend, excellent benefits, and opportunities for continued professional development.
 Upon completion of this fellowship, fellows will have the skills, training, and experience to make them competitive for positions in clinical ethics and academic bioethics.